cmosbeux/Damage/Instructions.md

 End
 ```

-The integral as to be defined as a time integral as the development of the damage is calculated at each timestep, for a given χ (Chi, which can be exported at the dime of the ComputeDevStress solver).
+The integral as to be defined as a time integral as the development of the damage is calculated at each timestep, for a given $\chi$ (Chi, which can be exported at the time of the `ComputeDevStress solver`).

+### Solver

 The solver can be executed at the end of each timestep, when Navier-Stokes and the stresses have been computed. `Particle Time integral` is one of the internal variable of the `ParticleAdvector` and can be used for the damage advection.
 The keyword `Result Variable 3 = String "Damage"` can be used to export the integrated damage (instead of Particle Time Integral).